 Mt.
 Baldy Ski Resort (50mi/1hr)

 Mt.
 Baldy is a classic, old-style ski resort and happens to be the closest resort for an easy day trip from Los Angeles.
 It’s just a short hour drive away!
-While not very big in size, Mt.
+While not very big, Mt.
 Baldy does feature four chair lifts providing access to more than 4,000 acres of terrain and 26 trails across the mountain.

 The base lodge at Mt.
 Baldy resides around 6500 feet, while the lift-served summit is 8600 ft.
 This provides a stimulating 2100 feet of vertical, to ensure you get the blood flowing to your legs.

-In some winter periods there seems to be insufficient natural snow, meaning the resorts will have to provide manmade powder in order to keep the slopes running, However, in other seasons (particularly El Niño years) this resort can accumulate a favorable amount of natural snow for their operations.
+In some winter periods, there seems to be insufficient natural snow, meaning the resorts will have to provide manmade powder to keep the slopes running, However, in other seasons (particularly El Niño years) this resort can accumulate a favorable amount of natural snow for their operations.

 Mt.
 Waterman Ski Resort (55mi/1.5hrs)